amyhehehe/learngit/readme.txt

 <<<<<<< HEAD
 Creating a new branch is quick & simple
 =======
-Creating a new branch is quick & simple

 Creating a new branch is quick AND simple

 >>>>>>> featurel